 If chlamydia infects your eyes, you may have redness, skin discoloration around your eye, itching, or discharge.
 Sometimes chlamydia infections in the throat cause soreness, but it’s rare.

-If you or your partner has any of these symptoms, go to a nurse, doctor, or your local Planned Parenthood Health Center.
+If you or your partner has any of these symptoms, go to a nurse, doctor, or your nearest Planned Parenthood Health Center.
 It’s especially important to get checked out if you’re pregnant.

 Remember, most people don’t show any signs at all when they have chlamydia.
 That’s why the only way to find out for sure if you have chlamydia is to get tested.